ietzel/RoR-stack_sci-fi-RPG/README.md

 Comments Appreciated!

-After installing ruby on rails, go to the bin folder of the project, type in cmd rails server, wait until it says it is ready, and enter in http://localhost:3000.
+After installing ruby on rails, use cmd to go to the bin folder of the project, type rails server, wait until it says it is ready, and enter in http://localhost:3000.

 A combat & exploration experience.